-Wildcard: You can still apply for sessions, both national and international ones, even if you are not a student in a secondary school.
+Wildcard: You can still apply for sessions, regional, national and international ones, even if you are not a student in a secondary school.
 That is called being a Wildcard.
-A Wildcard applies as an individual rather than a delegation (as students from schools do) and there are always Wildcard spots open for regional, national and international sessions.
-It will be announced on EYP Sweden’s social media when it is possible to apply as a Wildcard for a session.
+A Wildcard applies as an individual rather than being part of a delegation (the four students representing their school).
+We always make announcements on our social media when we open calls for wildcards as there is always a spot available for them in any session.

 Officials: Ahead of a session you can apply for a role as an official.
-An official can be a chairperson, a journalist/media person or an organiser, just to mention a few roles.
+An official can be a chairperson, a journalist/media person or an organiser.
 Officials have a position of responsibility during the session and are representatives of the organisation.
-You can read more about the roles of officials under Participation in the head menu.
+You can read more about the roles here.

 International engagement: Other National Committees in Europe are often looking for delegates and officials from other EYP countries to join their sessions.
-This is announced in the Facebook group and on Members Platform.
+This is announced on a Facebook group and Members Platform.

-Committees of EYP Sweden: You are also welcome to be part of Committees of EYP Sweden, which you can read more about under Participation in the head menu.
+Committees of EYP Sweden: You are also welcome to be part of the Committees of EYP Sweden, which you can read more about below.

 Committees of EYP Sweden

-Committees of EYP Sweden is a new project aimed at providing a platform for our members to engage in a more long-term discussion about a topic of their choice.
+Committees of EYP Sweden is a relatively new project aimed to provide a platform for our members to engage in a more long-term discussion about a topic of their choice.
 Joining a committee of EYP Sweden is an opportunity to engage in dialogue with decision-makers and impact civil society.
 You will be able to obtain in-depth knowledge about topics such as climate change, human rights, equality, international cooperation and democracy.

-Work within the committees lasts for a few months with the chance of presenting your findings to all members of EYP Sweden; a thousand engaged young people throughout Sweden.
+The work of the committees lasts for a few months, and you have the chance to present your findings on our social media to all members of EYP Sweden; a thousand engaged young people throughout Sweden.

-The committee decides internally how often they meet, how they want to structure their work and how to divide the work within the group.
+The committee decides internally how often they would like to meet, how they want to structure their work, and how to divide the work within the group.
 The work will be continuous over the course of a few months and is aimed at creating a carefully crafted resolution on the topic.
-This will include research, knowledge building, debates, formulating opinions and working out solutions.
+This will include research, knowledge building, debates, formulating ideas and working out solutions.